 Ntuthuzelo Gobozi holds a B. Juris, LLB degrees from Fort Hare University, Certificate in Compliance Management from UCT, and Post Graduate Diplomas in Forensic Investigation (UJ) and in Public Management and Administration (Potchefstroom).
 His earlier positions include Professional Assistant: Legal Aid South Africa, Deputy Director: Financial Governance and Deputy Director Contract Management at Eastern Cape Provincial Treasury.
 He is registered on a roll of non-practising attorneys with the Legal Profession Council of South Africa.

-Director: Human Capital Management and Corporate Services unit
+Acting Director: Human Capital Management & Corporate Services

 Deputy Director-General Employment Facilitation and manages Jobs Fund